Click HERE to watch video.

 You already know the list of sales objections.
 As varied as they are, most of them ultimately come down to two basic issues: time and money.

-Of course, the key to sales is to overcome sales objections without missing an nor being too salesy.
-But there's a bigger picture and it's a problem we all deal with; you probably hear these very same objections when you're your goods and services and that means there might be a good meta lesson here for all of us.
+Of course, the key to successful sales is to overcome sales objections without missing an opportunity nor being too salesy.
+But there’s a bigger picture and it’s a problem we all deal with; you probably hear these very same objections when you’re selling your goods and services and that means there might be a good meta lesson here for all of us.

 Let’s use our time together to look at just one of the typical sales objections – time.